cosbi-research/beesl/README.md

 conda activate beesl-env                  # activate the environment python -m pip install -r requirements.txt # install the packages from requirements.txt
 ```
 **NOTE**: we have tried hard, but there is no easy way to ship the installation of conda across operating systems and users, therefore this step is a necessary manual operation to do.
+If you are an advanced user you may also proceed to the installation of your own python and requirements.

 Download the pre-trained [BioBERT-Base v1.1 (+ PubMed 1M) model](https://github.com/dmis-lab/biobert "here") and run:
 ```